jakobzhao/geog328/labs/lab02/readme.md

 ## 1. Create a new GitHub repository

 Recalling what we did in lab 1, you should **create a new public GitHub repository** for this lab and give it a name.
-It is recommended to **add a README file** to your repo.
+We recommend you to **give your repository a more descriptive name** instead of  using "geog495_lab02" It is also recommended to **add a README file** to your repo.
 If you have the opportunity to look at some repositories on GitHub, you will find that most of them have a README file, which serves as **a brief description of the project**.
 You can read more about the functionality of READMEs [**here**]([About READMEs - GitHub Docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)).

 ![create_repo](img/create_repo.PNG)